David-Lyu/next-social-media/README.md

 Second, firebase is used to configure to store pictures of posts

-- Go to /utils/lib/firebase/firebase.js and change the firebaseConfig -- To get credentials please refer to docs [Firebase-Storage](https://firebase.google.com/docs/storage) -- Also these credntials are no longer working
+- Go to /utils/lib/firebase/firebase.js and change the firebaseConfig
+  - To get credentials please refer to docs [Firebase-Storage](https://firebase.google.com/docs/storage)
+  - Also these credentials are no longer working

+Third, change mongodb uri at /utils/lib/mongodb.js and put in env variables

-Second, run the development server:
+Lastly, run the development server:

 ```bash
 npm run dev